2002Bishwajeet/mini_wars/README.md

 ## What is Flame ?

-Flame is a 2D game engine made on top of Flutter
+Flame is a modular Flutter game engine that provides a complete set of out-of-the-way solutions for games.
+It takes advantage of the powerful infrastructure provided by Flutter but simplifies the code you need to build your projects.
+It provides you with a simple yet effective game loop implementation, and the necessary functionalities that you might need in a game.
+For instance; input, images, sprites, sprite sheets, animations, collision detection and a component system that we call Flame Component System (FCS for short).

 ## What is Appwrite?